Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

 The scientific research ecosystem comprises two main components: paper information and corresponding author information ranging from year $y_{\text{start}}$ to $y_{\text{end}}$.
 First, we select a year $y_{\text{bound}}$ as a time point and split the papers into two subsets: past papers $B_{\text{past}}$ and contemporary papers $B_{\text{con}}$.
 We further extract authors from $B_{\text{past}}$ to form the complete set of scientists $S$, with each scientist's background information stored in the author knowledge bank, and the adjacency matrix $A$, which represents the collaboration counts between scientists.

-\textbf{Past Paper Database}~To construct the past paper database $B_{\text{past}}$ using the Faiss, we selected papers published before the $y_{bound}$.
+\textbf{Past Paper Database.}~To construct the past paper database $B_{\text{past}}$ using the Faiss\footnote{Faiss is a Python library designed for efficient similarity search and clustering of dense vectors.}~\cite{johnson2019billion}, we selected papers published before the $y_{bound}$.
 Each paper includes essential information such as its title, citation count, and abstract.

-\textbf{Contemporary Paper Database}~The contemporary paper database $B_{\text{con}}$, also constructed with Faiss, consists of papers published after $y_{bound}$.
+\textbf{Contemporary Paper Database.}~The contemporary paper database $B_{\text{con}}$, also constructed with Faiss, consists of papers published after $y_{bound}$.
 Similarly, each paper's basic information is structured in the same way as the past papers.
-Although using papers from this time range may raise concerns about data leakage, given that LLMs are trained on data within this period, we will explain in detail why this does not pose a threat to the overall validity of our experiments and conclusions in the Appx.~\ref{appx:data_leakage}.
+Although using papers from this time range may raise concerns about data leakage, given that LLMs are trained on data within this period, we will explain in detail why this does not pose a threat to the overall validity of our experiments in Appx.~\ref{appx:data_leakage}.

-\textbf{Author Knowledge Bank} ~For each scientist in $S$, we extract their basic profile from the computer science dataset, which includes their name, affiliations, citation count, research interests, and collaboration history.
-Using the KnowledgeBank module from AgentScope\citep{agentscope}, we embed these scientist profiles into the author knowledge bank.
+\textbf{Author Knowledge Bank.}~For each scientist in $S$, we extract their basic profile from the pre-processed dataset (More details are shown in Sec.~\ref{sec:experimental_settings}), which includes their name, affiliations, citation count, research interests, and collaboration history.
+Using the KnowledgeBank module from AgentScope~\citep{agentscope}, we embed these scientist profiles into the author knowledge bank.
 This allows agents to quickly access and familiarize themselves with other initialized agents’ information.
-Notably, real author names are masked to prevent data leakage and privacy problems during agent initialization (See Appx.~\ref{ethics}).
+Notably, real author names are masked to prevent data leakage and privacy problems during agent initialization (See Sec.~\ref{ethics}).

-\textbf{Adjacency Matrix}~Given the scientist set $S$, let $A$ represent the adjacency matrix, where $A_{i,j}$ denotes the number of times scientist $i$ has collaborated with scientist $j$.
-To prevent agents from always choosing previously collaborated scientists, overlooking the benefit of fresh collaborations that often lead to more original and impactful research~\citep{zeng2021fresh}, we increment all values in $A$ by 1.
-This adjustment ensures that scientists with no prior collaborations still have a chance of being selected, encouraging agents to explore new partnerships.
+\textbf{Adjacency Matrix.}~Given the scientist set $S$, let $A$ represent the adjacency matrix, where $A_{i,j}$ denotes the number of times that scientist $i$ has collaborated with scientist $j$.
+To prevent agents from always choosing previously collaborated scientists, overlooking the benefit of fresh collaborations that often lead to more original and impactful research~\citep{zeng2021fresh}, we increment all values in $A$ by 1 (more experiments about the increment function in Appx.~\ref{app_initialization}).
+This adjustment ensures an explore-exploit mechanism, allowing scientists with no prior collaborations a chance to be selected, thereby encouraging agents to explore new partnerships.